-This African Peanut Stew is like eating a hot, bubbling pot of peanut butter with delicious veggies dunked inside.
+This vegan African Peanut Stew is like eating a hot, bubbling pot of peanut butter with delicious veggies dunked inside.
 Moroccan Harissa paste adds spice and sass.
 Vegan, gluten-free, soy-free recipe.

 Maybe I should have called this the Recipe with the Veggies Everyone Loves to Hate.
 But why get off to a bad start when this vegan African Peanut Stew is so, so, so very good.